 The problem is that most owners want their dogs to be social, and ignore the warning signs of dog aggression.
 Although some dogs can be socialized and learn to appreciate the company of other dogs, in severe cases some dogs need to be taught how to control their feelings toward other dogs, while living as the only dog or pet in their environment.

 Dog On Dog Aggression is a Serious Problem!

-Some dogs are genetically preprogrammed to be dog aggressive; i.e. Greyhounds might view smaller faster running dogs as prey or the “bunnies” they were bred to hunt, and other breeds such as some of the larger terriers have been bred to fight other dogs.
+Some dogs are genetically preprogrammed to be dog aggressive; i.e. Greyhounds might view smaller faster running dogs as prey or the “bunnies” they were bred to hunt, and other breeds such as some of the larger terriers have been bred to fight other dogs, with plenty of natural aggressive behavior.
 Some dogs are even MORE aggressive ON LEASH than they would normally be off leash.